VoylinsGamedevJourney/gde_gozen/COMPILE_INFO.md

 - `recompile_ffmpeg=<yes/no>`: on first compile runs, this should be `yes` for each OS;
 - `enable_gpl=<yes/no>`: if you need rendering capabilites and your project is licensed under GPL, you can set this to true;
 - `location=<bin>`: if you just need the binaries, pass bin and they'll be build in the bin folder, for the addon pass the test room's addon folder.

+## Struggling and need help?

+> [!CAUTION]
+> At this moment only Linux and Windows are supported!
+Compiling on Windows, however, may come with some challenges and may not always work if you don't have the correct tools installed such as python, scons, git, ...

+You can join our Discord server to ask for help, but before joining the [Discord server](https://discord.com/invite/BdbUf7VKYC) because compiling doesn't work, **please** check if your submodules are properly initialized.
+If you run into some issues after trying, feel free to ask for help in the [Discord server](https://discord.com/invite/BdbUf7VKYC) in the `gozen-video-editor` channel.